William C. Shiel Jr., MD, FACP, FACR

 What equipment and props are needed for yoga?

-Mats.
-You don't need much to practice yoga, but in modern yoga studios with hardwood floors, you will need a sticky rubber mat to keep from slipping.
+Mats: You don't need much to practice yoga, but in modern yoga studios with hardwood floors, you will need a sticky rubber mat to keep from slipping.
 In the good old days, there were studios with carpeted floors where you just brought a towel, but mats are now a necessity in most studios.
 You can find mats online from $20 to $60.
 You pay more for more sweat resistance, more padding, more stickiness, or different materials.
-The $20 dollar ones work just fine.
+The $20 dollar mats work just fine for most of the participants who use them.
 You can usually rent a mat from the yoga studio for $1 to $2 if you're just starting out.

 How does a yoga class work?
 What can I expect?